[Ms Nadine Dorries in the Chair]

 I agree with the hon.
 Gentleman.
 He is right.
 That is why we make sure that the environmental impact is a big part of development approval in Northern Ireland.
 He is clearly right and that should be at the centre of any development on the mainland as well.

 Studies have shown that growing up in a city doubles the chances of someone developing schizophrenia and increases the risk for other mental disorders such as depression and chronic anxiety.
-Despite a higher concentration of people, much of it stems from a lack of social cohesion or meaningful neighbourly interaction.
-It could be one of the reasons why access to green spaces, where people can gather and escape, is so important for people living in cities.
+Despite a higher concentration of people, much of that stems from a lack of social cohesion or meaningful neighbourly interaction.
+It could be one of the reasons that access to green spaces, where people can gather and escape, is so important for people living in cities.
 The correct environment around someone helps emotional and mental well-being.

 Although we face potentially different issues in rural areas, the need to ensure that developments are in keeping with the area and, if possible, enhance it rather than detract from it is vital.
 The greatest problem in rural areas is the increasing need and demand for developments, and, as a result, improved infrastructure in terms of roads and transport.
 Of course, rural development always poses difficulty, especially in areas that have either seen an influx of new buildings or in more remote areas that are almost untouched by architecture or by any development at all.
 In both cases—I can speak with some authority on this because it is something that many constituents have come to speak to me about—the fear is that something is being lost, and that natural beauty and natural habitats are being replaced by concrete and stone.
 Perhaps unsurprisingly, that rarely sits easily with residents.

 We are also, arguably, more aware than we ever have been before of the impact that we are having on the world: our carbon footprint and the increase in pollution and waste.
-It is an issue for us every day in this House and outside.
+That is an issue for us every day in this House and outside.
 Those are fairly new considerations that architects now must deliver as well as ensuring that buildings are safe and structurally sound, along with providing an element of beauty for the local area.
 The Government have set some money aside within the health budget to address mental health issues.
 I read the other day that among students and young pupils in school there has been a 50% increase in mental and emotional issues.
 In Northern Ireland we have 10,000 children who have such issues.
 It is good that the Government have set that money aside.
 We need to have departmental co-operation and interaction to ensure that what we deliver in terms of houses also helps to reduce the mental and emotional issues.

 In rural areas we must ensure that the requirement to bring something to the local area and to enhance it—at the same time as complementing the local environment—is always met.
 In urban areas more needs to be done to ensure that, where possible, residents have access to green open spaces and that architecture can respond to the demand for something different and interesting, particularly as simple and monotonous architecture has already been shown to have a more negative impact on citizens.
 When something as simple as our surroundings can have such an impact on our daily lives and therefore on our mental health, it is important that measures to improve the aesthetics of new and existing buildings should be considered.